biohacking-village/tamagotchi/prototype/README.md

 #define TFT_RST   4  // Reset pin (could connect to RST pin)
 //#define TFT_RST  -1  // Set TFT_RST to -1 if display RESET is connected to ESP32 board RST
 ```

+Once you have modified the User_Setup.h (or replaced the default with the already modified version uploaded here), you can verify your display is working by flashing and testing the display and touch panel:

+* Open Arduino and select _File_ > _Examples_ > _TFT_eSPI_ > _Generic_ > _Touch_calibrate_
+* Flash to the ESP32 board
+* Connect the display using the above wiring
+* Reset the dev board and follow the on-screen instructions using a touchscreen friendly stylus